aiven/devportal/docs/products/flink/concepts/managed-service-features.rst

 - Push service metrics to M3®, InfluxDB®, or PostgreSQL® services on Aiven.
 - Create custom OpenSearch or Grafana® dashboards to monitor the service.

-The platform also has alert policies configured, so you are notified via email when a key metric rises above or below a threshold set, such as low memory or high CPU consumption.